Do you want to become Catholic?

 If you are interested in becoming a Catholic, or are just wanting to learn more about the Catholic faith, we have classes for you.

-RCIA in English starts on September 30, 2021.
-Classes will be with Deacon Steve Medina in the Cornerstone Meeting Room on Thursday nights from 6:30 to 8:30 pm.
+RCIA in English classes will be with Michael Derkowski in the Cornerstone Meeting Room on Thursday nights from 6:30 to 8:30 pm.

 RCIA in Spanish will be with the Pax Christi Sisters.
-Please get with Sr. Teresa or Sr. Arecelia for day and time of classes.
-Catholics wanting to learn more about their faith are welcome as well
+Please get with Sr. Teresa for day and time of classes.
+Catholics wanting to learn more about their faith are welcome as well.

 The Church understands that people approach the Catholic Church for a variety of reasons.
 That is why the RCIA process begins with what is typically called Inquiry, a time to learn basic teachings of Catholicism, find answers to questions, and begin to experience the community life of their parish church.
 For the unbaptized who are ready to make a formal commitment to learning the faith and preparing for the sacraments, the Rite of Acceptance is celebrated (a similar ceremony called the Rite of Welcoming is for the baptized).